479-783-8000

 How to Prove Medical Malpractice

-Doctors cannot guarantee that everyone they treat will fully recover from their injuries or illnesses.
-Despite the best efforts of medical professionals, some people will not recover or might not enjoy the wished-for outcomes.
-Being unhappy with the outcome of your treatment is not enough to support a claim for medical malpractice.
+Being unhappy with the outcome of your treatment is not enough to prove medical malpractice.
 Instead, you will need to be able to prove the elements of malpractice to prevail on this type of claim.
 These include the following:

 • The existence of a doctor-patient relationship